secure-device-onboard/supply-chain-tools/README.md

 To build the toolkits go to the supply-chain-tools directory and run: mvn install

+Note: towards the end of the build you may notice a couple of error messages.
+These occur due to cleanup of unit test artifacts and do not indicate any issue with the build itself.
+You can safely ignore these messages.

 ## Required Software

 You will need some supporting software installed to use the SDO